SuperTuxBattleMelee/stbm-game/README.md

+# The repo has been moved to Codeberg.
+To contribute to the project, head over here: https://codeberg.org/SuperTuxBattleMelee/stbm-game

+---

 # SuperTuxBattleMelee

 SuperTuxBattleMelee is a platform fighter featuring Tux and his friends (or arch nemesis).
 Fight in several arenas, eject your opponents, and be the mascot king/queen.